lmas/thesis/thesis.typ

 - If so, how efficient would this on-device-detection be in terms of sent data traffic (or lack of) and energy use?
-	The microprocessor board should have it's performance benchmarked against a similar board, but which sends all sensor data continuously to a remote controller instead.
+	The microprocessor board should have its performance benchmarked against a similar board, but which sends all sensor data continuously to a remote controller instead.